nourshoreibah/Were_You_Really_Reading/README.md

 ## Background
-I created this project in an attempt to hone my HTML, CSS, JS, and back end development skills.
+I created this project in an attempt to hone my dataset manipulation, LLM fine-tuning, and web development skills.

 Do you ever finish passively reading something and realize you haven't actually absorbed any of the information?
 This handy Chrome Extension uses generative AI to create a short, multiple-choice quiz for any website to improve reading comprehension.

 ## Tech Stack